PawnTakesQueen/datecalc/README.md

 ========
 ######v2.0.0

-White Rabbit is created by Violet (http://pariahvi.com) and is licensed under a BSD License.
+datecalc is created by Violet (http://pariahvi.com) and is licensed under a BSD License.
 Read LICENSE for more license text.

 Python module to calculate the day of the week of any date